Purpose and Scope

-Academic Handbook, Scholarships and Awards, Athletic Financial Awards
+Senate Academic Policies, Scholarships and Awards, Athletic Financial Awards

 No later than the first day of class in the term a course is given, Faculties, Departments, Schools or Programs (hereafter called “Academic Units”) must post on the appropriate website a course outline for each course offered.
 With the exception of courses taught by Distance Studies (WebCT), this outline also must be available electronically and/or in hard copy form at the first meeting of the course.

 In order to allow students to make informed decisions on their course selection and the scheduling of their studies, each course outline must include the following information or direct students to an appropriate course Web site where these details are available: